Wyntuition/jekyll-now/todo/02-work-internal.md

 He should reach out proactively to other leaders, such as client and Excella leads, to foster more buy-in before pushing unilaterally for widespread change.
 Any type of change is usually wrought with more political hurdles than first meet the eye.

+Sean enabled the team in so many ways to make this incredibly long project finally get to completion.
+He knew he had to focus on broader vision, cross-team alignment, and making it all work together to output a great product.
+He was able to shift his roles and contribute in many critical areas, being quite a force for change and execution.
+All while coordinating so much, he was also able to contribute to the team technically.

 Team Memeber Growth

 Sean educated teammates and NRECA on Agile processes, he modeled expected behaviors for a functioning team, and he instilled discipline in team thought and action.
 He inspired team to be the best they can.